 Through reporting on the bikeway network and trends in cycling-related data, this report offers an up-to-date picture of cycling across the region and is meant to serve as a benchmark against which progress can be measured.
 The State of Cycling is already informing planning at the regional and municipal levels, and the intention of project partners is to regularly update the data.

 HUB Cycling is in a unique position to hear about challenges faces by different stakeholders in creating excellent cycling facilities.
 We understood from building developers and managers that they lacked good information to make decisions about cycling facilities, so in 2015 HUB Cycling completed the Not Just Racks research project, with core support from the Real Estate Foundation of BC, to learn about the dynamics and perspectives of key decision-makers in our region's real estate industry.

-The Not Just Racks report findings and recommendations are ever more relevant as our region increasingly integrates cycling into our transportation systems.
+The Not Just Bike Racks report findings and recommendations are ever more relevant as our region increasingly integrates cycling into our transportation systems.
 It explains the dynamics that are faced by industry professionals in understanding best practices, working with evolving bylaws, and ensuring their buildings remain relevant as population preferences change about how they get move around the region.
-And Not Just Racks profiles some local examples of excellence in building design and cycling amenities choices.
+And Not Just Bike Racks profiles some local examples of excellence in building design and cycling amenities choices.